aramis-lab/clinicadl/docs/Preprocessing/Introduction.md

  of image analysis algorithms such as registration.
 - **Skull stripping:** Extracranial tissues can be an obstacle for image analysis algorithms.
-A large number of methods have been developed for brain extraction, also called skull stripping, and many are implemented in software tools.
+A large number of methods have been developed for brain extraction, also called skull stripping, and many are already implemented in other software tools.
 - **Image registration:** Medical image registration consists in spatially aligning two or more images, either globally (rigid and affine registration) or locally (non-rigid registration), so that voxels in corresponding positions contain comparable information.